agoose77/phd-thesis/content/2609-beam-origin.md

 ---
 mystnb:
   figure:
-    caption: Fit of the histogram in {ref}`origin-hist` using a constant function and Gaussian distribution.
+    caption: Fit of the histogram in {numref}`origin-hist` using a constant function and Gaussian distribution.
 Above the x-axis, the original histogram and minimiser result are superimposed.
 Below, the residual distribution of the fit against the measurement is shown.